This is the place for answers concerning the PATCHMAN TURBO VL upgrade chip for the Yamaha VL70-m Virtual Acoustic Tone Generator.

 (Another way to set this TEMPORARILY is to send MIDI Controller #65 at value "0".)

 Unlike most of the factory preset Voices, we chose to make the TURBO VL plucked patches glide like a real guitar would.
 By doing it this way, you have the option to either glide or tongue a note.
 This allows for smooth slides and trills when needed.
-We find a Poly-mode guitar to be very unnatural sounding.
-Instead it is better to learn the proper technique and re-tongue appropriately on guitar patches.
-With a small amount of practice, this will allow you to have complete control to choose when to tongue notes and when to glide notes.
+We find a Poly-mode guitar to be very unnatural sounding and it does not give the player the ability to play a legato.
+Instead, it is better to learn the proper technique and re-tongue appropriately when playing guitar patches.
+With a small amount of practice, this will allow you to have complete control to choose when to tongue notes and when to glide into notes.
 Listen carefully to the TURBO VL acoustic guitar and steel guitar mp3 demos and how they are played.
 You will hear that most of the notes are tongued and slide only to one other note when a slide is actually desired.
 It takes a completely different technique to play a plucked patch than it takes to play a wind instrument patch.
 So keep practicing!

 Q.) I can't control the volume of most of the plucked patches (guitars / basses).
 Why?

 A.) Keep in mind that a guitar is basically a STRUCK percussion instrument like a drum or marimba etc- not a continuously variable wind instrument.
 Consider what you are trying to play.
 That is, a physical model of a real guitar.
 A real guitar generally does not sustain forever.
 It is simply plucked once at the beginning of a note (generally EACH note) and the sound dies away.
 Any sort of breath control during the decaying portion of the note would sound unnatural.
 Nevertheless, some of the DISTORTED guitars in the TURBO VL chip indeed do respond to breath control for added expression.